©Arlene R. Taylor PhD

 The two temporal lobes interpret data related to sounds that are heard.
 Approximately 20% of the population (more females than males) has an auditory preference.
 This system facilitates emphasis on tone color, pitch, and dynamics.
 It fires when decoding sounds and during auditory imaging.
 In combination with your frontal cortex it allows you to decode patterns of vibrations, and enables you to sustain musical anticipations for several seconds as you await their resolution.

 Individuals with an auditory preference may tend to memorize by recalling the sound of the music, the intervals between notes, volume-of-sound differences, and the distinctive tones typical of the key signature(s).
-They may hum along with the music, or use the body as a resonator for the music, allowing himself/herself to
+They may hum along with the music, or use the body as a resonator for the music, allowing himself/herself to be played as an instrument, as it were.

 Having a good ear for music really means having a good brain for music.
 It requires the combined efforts of the ear and the triune brain for us to hear music (the simultaneous processing of melodies, rhythms, and harmonies plus the manipulating of complex patterns of sound).